simonswu23/Scripts/README.md

   - acc: 60
   - All Foes
   - Launches three random attacks at target (additively scaling in damage, each with own acc checks).
 Each hit restores 1/6 HP to allies.
+  - TODO:
+    - figure out how to do random targeting across both foes
+    - randomly restore 1/6 to an ally instead of both (check life dew impl)

 - Psychic Noise
   - Psychic